• Start Here

 Getting started with permaculture

-So, when I discovered Justin’s site, I was intrigued and wanted to learn more.
+So, when I discovered the basics of permaculture, I was intrigued and wanted to learn more.
 Why wasn’t I using my chickens and goats to work towards their full potential and make my life a little easier.

 The chickens are incredibly beneficial in helping prep the garden by tilling and scratching the dirt, making it easy to get a garden planted.
 Yet, their pens and coop are on complete opposite ends of our yard.